clowdr-app/clowdr-web-app/README.md

 ![Live Query tables](art/LiveQuery.png?raw=true "Live Query Tables")

-Also check the custom domain name, and make sure it matches the environment variable `REACT_APP_PARSE_DOMAIN=wss://YOUR_APP_NAME.back4app.io` in your .env file.
+Also check the Activate Back4App hosting, and make sure the subdomain name you give it, `YOUR_APP_NAME`  matches the environment variable `REACT_APP_PARSE_DOMAIN=wss://YOUR_APP_NAME.back4app.io` in your .env file.

 #### Cloud Functions